6 steps to build a neural network in OpenNN

 // Split data set into training, selection and testing samples

-const Index input_variables_number = data_set.get_variables_number("Input");
+const Index input_features_number = dataset.get_features_number("Input");

-const Index target_variables_number = data_set.get_variables_number("Target");
+const Index target_features_number = dataset.get_features_number("Target");

-// Scaling input variables
+// Scale input features

-const vector<Descriptives> inputs_descriptives = data_set.scale_variables("Input");
+const vector<Descriptives> inputs_descriptives = dataset.scale_features("Input");

-We will obtain the statistical descriptives for each input: maximum, minimum, mean, and standard deviation.
 In this case, we did not scale the targets because they are either 0 or 1, which works well for the neural network.

-For more information about the data set methods, see the DataSet class.
+For more information about the data set methods, see the Dataset class.

 2. Neural network